 - White papers are meant to inform, don’t mention a specific company or advertise your company in the content of the white paper.
 Prospects want subject-matter expertise.
 If they feel they are being sold to, you will lose them.
 At the end of the white paper you can credit yourself and include an ‘About’ paragraph with info on the author and company, including contact information.

 Once your white paper is ready, you’ll need to actually promote it.
-For tips on how to promote your white paper, read my colleague, Lisa’s, blog on Ten Ways to Becoming a Thought Leader.
+For tips on how to promote your white paper, read how to become a thought leader, in 10 steps.

 Looking for more help to make marketing work in your B2B company?
 Get proven tips in PROFITGUIDE’s Special Report on The Radical Sales Shift.